o3de/o3de.org/content/blog/posts/c-stl-algorithms-series-part-3.md

 For a whirlwind tour of even more algorithms check out this talk by Jonathan Boccara:

 > [105 STL Algorithms in Less Than an Hour](https://youtu.be/2olsGf6JIkU) by Jonathan Boccara

-The animations will be painful to watch for any seasoned game developer but the overview is fantastic and a helpful reminder of what all the algorithms are.

 ## To be continued...